Technical Report on: Anchoring Sagittal Plane Templates in a Spatial Quadruped: Anchoring Controller

 Let the lateral translation controller take the familiar potential-dissipative form (proportional-derivative, for these translational components of the pose),

 where $u_y$ is a lateral force applied on the robot at the midpoint of the toes and $p_y$ is the body position in the $y-$direction of the stance frame.
 If the robot can maintain contact with the ground and if gravity has a negligible effect on the robot's lateral movement, this controller must stabilize the robot's position to the sagittal plane.
-These assumptions match the observed behavior documented in \cite{Greco_Koditschek_22_subm}.
-Thus, it remains to introduce a controller stabilizing the pitches, $\mathcal{P}$, to achieve the desired anchor to the sagittal plane, $\mathcal{S}$.
+These assumptions match the observed behavior documented in \cite{Greco_Koditschek_23}.
+Thus, it remains to introduce a controller stabilizing the pitches, $\mathcal{P}$, under the dynamical system on $TSO(3)$: